-Have you heard about gauge swatches, but never understood how to apply them to amigurumi?
+Have you heard about crochet gauge swatches but never understood how to apply them to amigurumi?
+Have you ever wondered how to work a gauge swatch in the round?
 Today I am going to teach you how!

 Gauge swatches are a necessary part of getting a crochet pattern just right.
 The typical gauge swatch is made flat, back and forth.
 But your stitches will have a slightly different shape when you work in the round.
 So how do you create a gauge swatch to measure your stitches in the round?

 In this tutorial, I’m going to walk you through the steps of how to make a gauge swatch in the round, so your stitch definition will come out how it will when working amigurumi.
 This way, you won’t have a giant plushie that’s 2 feet long instead of the small plushie it needs to be.

 Is the embedded video not working?
 Use this link: https://www.youtube.com/watch?v=xj_E5bBxhCA